happyemi/vlam/README.md

   Note that all _Optional Text_ and _Random Lists_ that appear in a variable definition are only generated once and their value is reused every time the variable is referred

-6. Parsing error reporting is _very_ limited: `Vlam::parse` will throw an exception when a syntax error is detected, but will only report the offending line number.
+6. Parsing error reporting is _very_ limited: `Vlam::parse` will throw an exception when a syntax error is detected, but will only report a generic (and cryptic) error message.
 Good luck finding that pair of unmatched parenthesis...

 ### Building
-Building the commandline program requires flexc++ and bisonc++ installed.
+Building the library requires flex and bison installed and it makes use of boost::any.
 Building tests requires libboost-test.

 1. `scons vlam_parse` or just `scons` builds the main command line executable.
 Run with `src/vlam_parse`.
 It reads data from the standard input.